What to Expect on Your First Day of Invisalign

 Orthodontic wax is a great way to dull pain.

-Some Invisalign wearers report sharp edges or discomfort in their gums due to the aligner shape.
-That’s why before your first day of Invisalign you should ask your dentist about orthodontic dental wax.
+Many people experience discomfort from Invisalign sharp edges cutting their tongue, one of the primary causes of Invisalign pain.
+That’s why before your first day of Invisalign you should ask your dentist about dental wax.
 Orthodontic wax helps dull the sharp edges of your aligners so you aren’t experiencing any pain.
 To use wax for Invisalign, simply rub a little bit of the wax on the affected area and you’ll be good to go!

 You Need to Take Extra Care of Your Teeth and Aligners